pcqnt/ovh-networkInterfaceController-poller/README.md

 The script will check for all subscribed bare metal servers with a get to : '/dedicated/server'

 For each mac address of the servers , it will query upload/download speeds , packets per second and errors.
 The result is inserted into a time-series database (InfluxDB).

+This script can be launched from an hourly CRON.